Restrictive covenants – what they mean

 What can I do if I breached a restrictive covenant and I’m selling?

-Because the issues surrounding restrictive covenants can often be highly technical or convoluted it is advisable to seek legal advice as soon as possible.
+Because the issues surrounding restrictive covenants can often be highly technical or convoluted, seek legal advice as soon as possible.

-Your conveyancer will check to see that the relevant covenants are recorded on the land charges register as well as look at the wording of a covenant to ensure that it is correctly drawn up and therefore enforceable.
+During the conveyancing process, your solicitor will check to see that the relevant covenants are recorded on the land charges register.
+And, look at the wording of a covenant to ensure that it is correctly drawn up and therefore enforceable.

-Restrictive covenant indemnity insurance can only be obtained when a covenant has been breached for at least 12 months without complaint, but once procured the policy will last in perpetuity and can usually be passed on to future owners of the property.
+Restrictive covenant indemnity insurance can only be obtained when a covenant has been breached for at least 12 months without complaint.
+But once procured, the policy will last in perpetuity and can usually be passed on to future owners of the property.
 The cost of these policies will depend upon the number of covenants breached and the perceived level of enforcement risk.
-Fees will range accordingly from around £40-50 up to hundreds of pounds.
+Fees will range accordingly from around £50 up to hundreds of pounds.

 Can I remove a restrictive covenant?